Competition information

 Submission and assessment criteria

-Register and submit a translated paper (700 words) aimed at a non-academic audience (the Preparation Guide below may be of help).
-The indicative maximum of 700 words includes any text in tables, graphs, images, references, etc. The translated paper must be submitted in pdf format.
-Please remove any details of your translated paper that could reveal your identity.
+Register and submit your translated paper (750 words max.) aimed at a non-academic audience by no later than 5pm on 31 July 2023.
+The Preparation Guide below may be of help.
+The indicative maximum of 750 words includes text in tables, graphs, images, etc. Please remove any details of your translated paper that could reveal your identity as only anonymised entries will be presented to the judging panel.

 A judging panel comprising business people and policymakers will review the submissions, focusing primarily on the entries’ appeal and usefulness to external stakeholders.